akarnokd/rng-76/leveledlist.md

 - If keyword `K1` is not present on the subject/target, the pruned list will only hold `Entry2`.
 - If `K1` is present, the pruned list will hold both `Entry1` and `Entry2`.

+However, if the list flag has **bit 1** clear

+    [
+        // flags: 0
+       Entry1 (HasKeyword(K1) == 1),
+       Entry2 ()
+    ]

+- If keyword `K1` is not present on the subject/target, there is a 50% chance `Entry1` is picked and the list is considered empty.
+- If `K1` is present, both `Entry1` and `Entry2` have 50% chance and the list will be always non-empty.

 ### 4. pick an entry or entries

-The evaluation of the pruned entry list can happen in multiple ways, depending on the flags associated with the leveled list.
+The evaluation of the (possibly pruned) entry list can happen in multiple ways, depending on the flags associated with the leveled list.

 The flag attribute `LVLF` is a bitfield indicating how to proceed.